IBM/janusgraph-utils/README.md

 			- supernode: nodes have many edges
 				- vertices: n where n is the first n nodes of left
 				- edges: additional edges are added to each of the n nodes
-#### Step 3 Import CSV file to JanusGraph
+## Import CSV file to JanusGraph
     JanusGraphBatchImporter is a tool that imports bulk data into JanusGraph using multiple CSV files for the data and json config files to define the schema and mapping between schema and data.
 It uses multiple workers in order to achieve full speed of import of the data.
     JanusGraphBatchImporter depends on JanusGraph libraries and also commons-csv-1.4.jar

     In order to use under Linux:

     Edit conf/batch_import.properties file to configure the importer

     Usage:
       run.sh import <janusgraph-config-file> <data-files-directory> <schema.json> <data-mapping.json>

       <janusgraph-config-file>: Properties file with the JanuGraph configuration
       <data-files-directory>: Relative directory where the data files are located
       <schema.json>: JSON file defining the schema of the graph
       <data-mapping.json>: mapping file defining the relationship between the CSV/s fields and the graph
     Example:
     ./run.sh import /root/janusgraph-v0.1.1/conf/janusgraph-cassandra-es.properties /tmp /tmp/schema.json /tmp/datamapper.json